bench/generator-go/README.md

             └── .gitignore
 </pre>

 Once built, go into application folder.
-You can then

-Run your application with
+* Run your application with

 ```
 $ make run
 ```

-Compile sources and build binary with
+* Compile your sources and build a binary with

 ```
 $ make install
 ```

-Run all tests suite with
+* Run all unit tests with

 ```
 $ make test
 ```

-And clean up with
+* Clean up object files and binary with

 ```
 $ make clean